Stochastic PDE limit of the dynamic ASEP: Introduction

 The proof of Theorem~\ref{Cor1} relies on the remarkable fact that dynamic ASEP admits a microscopic Hopf-Cole (or G\"{a}rtner) transform.
 Namely, as a function of $t\geq 0$ and $x\in \ZZ$,

-solves a microscopic stochastic heat equation --- see Proposition \ref{thm:DSHETheo} for a precise statement.
-This result is closely related to the (one-particle version of the) Markov duality proved in \cite{BC17}.
+solves a microscopic stochastic heat equation (see Proposition \ref{thm:DSHETheo} for a precise statement).
+This result is closely related to the one-particle version of the Markov duality proved in \cite{BC17}.
+We note that under any minute perturbation of the rates, the duality relation would be lost and consequently the Hopf-Cole transform would fail to satisfy a semi-discrete stochastic heat equation as in Proposition~\ref{thm:DSHETheo} below.
 Theorem~\ref{MainTheorem} shows that the process in \eqref{eq:expZ} converges to a certain space-time OU process.
-From this result, it is easy to deduce the desired convergence claimed in Theorem~\ref{Cor1}.
+Since the Hopf-Cole transform of \eqref{eq:expZ} is a bijective continuously differentiable transformation of the height function, the desired convergence claimed in Theorem~\ref{Cor1} follows from Theorem~\ref{MainTheorem} via continuous mapping theorem.
 Hence, the challenge boils down to proving Theorem~\ref{MainTheorem}.
-This is done via martingale problems.
-The proof of the convergence of the linear martingale problem as well as tightness are standard.
+This is done via convergence of martingale problems.
+The proof of the convergence of a linear martingale problem as well as tightness are standard.
 Identifying the noise (via the quadratic martingale problem) relies upon a `key estimate' (Lemma~\ref{lem:KeyEstimate}) which is similar to that used in \cite{Bertini1997} (and developed further in subsequent generalizations such as \cite{CSL16}) when proving the KPZ equation limit of the standard ASEP.

 It was not immediately clear to us which scalings would produce a meaningful limiting SPDE for dynamic ASEP.
 In our investigation, we were informed by the analysis of the stationary measure for dynamic ASEP.
-As we now explain, the stationary (in time) measure (defined below) converges to a spatial OU process when $q=e^{-\varepsilon}$, height fluctuations are scaled like $\varepsilon^{-1}$ and space is scaled like $\varepsilon^{-2}$.
-This suggested that we should apply these same scalings to the dynamic ASEP (though it does not tell us how to scale time).
-Any candidate SPDE limit for dynamic ASEP should have the spatial OU as its stationary (in time) measure.
-In fact, the space-time OU process has a spatial OU process as its stationary measure.
+As we now explain, the stationary measure, defined below, converges to a spatial OU process when $q=e^{-\varepsilon}$, height fluctuations are scaled like $\varepsilon^{-1}$ and space is scaled like $\varepsilon^{-2}$.
+This suggested that we should apply the same scalings to the dynamic ASEP, though it does not tell us how to scale time.
+Any candidate SPDE limit for dynamic ASEP should have the spatial OU as its stationary measure.
+In fact, the space-time OU process has a spatial OU process as its stationary measure (this can be proved by writing the exact formula for the space-time OU process and sending the time variable to infinity, see \cite[Ex.~2.2]{Hai09}).

-\bd[Stationary measure] We say that $\big\{s_0(x)\big\}_{x\in \ZZ}$ is distributed according to the stationary initial data if it equals (in law) the trajectory of a Markov process in $x$ with the following transition probability from $s_0(x)$ to $s_0(x-1)$:
+\bd[Stationary measure] We say that $\{s_0(x)\}_{x\in \ZZ}$ is distributed according to the stationary initial data if it equals in law the trajectory of a Markov process in $x$ with the following transition probability from $s_0(x)$ to $s_0(x-1)$:

 and with the one-point marginal at any $x\in 2\ZZ$ given by

 and at any $x\in 2\ZZ+1$ given by